Kaushal-C/Personal-Finance-Tracker/README.md

 Personal Finance Tracker

-A full-stack web application to track your income and expenses with a clean and interactive dashboard.
+A MERN-stack web application to track your income and expenses with a clean and interactive dashboard.
 The app also includes a basic health checker module and secure user authentication system.

 Built using: